-TIP: The younger your cat, the less the plan will cost per month—older cats cost more to cover, so the longer you wait, the more an insurance policy will be.
+Note: The younger your cat, the less the plan will cost per month; older cats cost more to cover, so the longer you wait, the more an insurance policy will be.

 - $10–$50 per month

-Environment maintenance will consist of items such as litter box liners, deodorizing sprays for stinky litter boxes, a cardboard scratcher, etc. Providing scratching posts is important for your cat’s mental health, and you can opt for a longer-lasting one for a little more rather than settling for a cheaper cardboard scratcher that you’ll need to replace monthly.
-Nonetheless, the chart below will give you an idea of such expenses.
+Environment maintenance will consist of items such as litter box liners, deodorizing sprays for stinky litter boxes, a cardboard scratcher, etc. Providing scratching posts is important for your cat’s mental health, and you can opt for a longer-lasting one for a bit more rather than settle for a cheap cardboard scratcher that you’ll need to replace monthly.
+Nonetheless, this chart will give you an idea of such expenses.

 - $10–$50 per month

-A cat toy box subscription is an excellent way to keep your Bombay happy with never-ending toys and treats, and the toys and treats are even delivered right to your door.
+A cat toy box subscription is an excellent way to keep your Bombay happy with never-ending toys and treats, and they are delivered right to your door.
 You can select what you want to be included in the box—you can even pick a theme if you’d like, such as holiday themes or TV/movie themes.